A Unified Review of Deep Learning for Automated Medical Coding: Discussion and Future Directions

 \paragraph{Long-term Dependency and Scalability} It is challenging for neural encoders to capture long-term dependency, especially when clinical notes are extremely long documents.
 Self-attention-based models that succeed in sentence understanding have scalability issues due to the complexity of self-attention.
 Although some remedies attempt to make self-attention more efficient in the NLP community, few studies have been done in the context of medical coding.
 Also, recent deep learning models are becoming increasingly large.
 Future work should consider the scalability issue when dealing with long clinical documents and high-dimensional medical codes.

+\paragraph{Clinical Relatedness} Modern neural models can effectively learn textual features for given input texts.
+We can usually achieve satisfactory performance with a strong classifier and appropriate training.
+However, whether the encoding model can capture the clinical relatedness between different text mentions for medical coding is still unclear.
+Besides, human clinical coders refer to different data types when assigning codes.
+Multimodal deep learning methods are introduced to learn embeddings of multimodal data.
+Multimodal alignment and fusion are critical components to capture clinical relatedness across different modalities.
+Future work needs to deeply infuse clinical knowledge (e.g., knowledge graphs~\cite{chari2020directions,ji2022survey}) into the neural encoders, enhancing the model's capability to learn knowledge-aware features and the model's reasoning ability.

+\paragraph{Class Imbalance and Hierarchical Decoding} The medical coding tasks suffer from class imbalance with a long tail of rare diagnoses in the class distribution.
+Nevertheless, current research considers less about the class imbalance issue, which should be addressed in future work.
+In particular, more effective neural decoders would be required for robust medical coding.
+The code hierarchy as prior human knowledge sheds light on the imbalanced classes.
+However, how to enable global and local learning for the whole hierarchy and local branches in the hierarchy is a challenging future work when developing hierarchical decoding approaches.
+More importantly, enabling few-shot and zero-shot learning for rare and unseen codes without external knowledge is an unsolved problem.

-\paragraph{Interpretability} Existing models with a certain level of explanation are post-hoc studies, for example, by interpreting the predictions through the visualization of attention weights~\cite{feucht2021description}.
-It is indeed important to understand the model's prediction and prioritized features learned by the model.
-However, the medical coding model is still a black box.
-Thus, further work should focus more on interpretability that can improve the transparency of neural medical coding models.
+\paragraph{Interpretability} Existing models with a certain level of explanation are post-hoc studies, for example, by interpreting the predictions through the visualization of attention weights~\cite{dong2021explainable,feucht2021description}.
+It is important to understand the model's prediction and prioritize features learned by the model.
+For example, embedding external medical knowledge bases like the unified medical language system might be further utilized to learn rich knowledge-aware representation to help medical text understanding.
+Knowledge-aware reasoning will need to be introduced to improve the interpretability of medical prediction.

+However, the medical coding model, mainly occupied by deep learning, is still largely a black box.
+Thus, further work should focus more on interpretability that can improve the transparency of neural medical coding models, explain and justify model predictions, and ensure accountability and adherence to privacy and ethical guidelines.